alex-me/nencog/alex/nlava/kspa/README.md

 categories that play a syntactic role in the LAVA sentence, embedded in the `spa.State` Semantic Pointers, is the key for guessing the correct syntactic representation of the ambiguous sentence.
+The class `Nn` comprises two separated Nengo models: a `nengo.Network` with `nengo_dl.TensorNode` collecting results of the Keras models, and a `spa.Network` using SPA states, for cdisambiguating the sentences based on visual processing.

 *	[lava_geo.py](./lava_geo.py) is a module, need by [kspa_model.py](./kspa_model.py), providing all the necessary information about